Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 TBD: replace with new screen shot

 Next add an action that posts to Chatter, using merge fields and @mentions to fill in the details.
+Chatter message should read:

+HELP WANTED!
+I'm looking for Teaching Assistant volunteers for a [Class Name] class taught by @Instructor Name on [Start Date]!
+Please email me at [Owner Email] if you are interested.

 ![Set the Action](5.4 - Configure Apex Class.png)
 TBD: replace with new screen shot